salahu01/flutter-codegen-finetuner/README.md

 ## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
+We welcome contributions! 🚀 Please follow these steps:

-1. Fork the repository
+1. Fork the repository 🍴
-2. Create your feature branch (`git checkout -b feature/amazing-feature`)
+2. Create a feature branch: `git checkout -b feature/amazing-feature`
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
+3. Commit your changes: `git commit -m 'Add some amazing feature'`
-4. Push to the branch (`git push origin feature/amazing-feature`)
+4. Push to the branch: `git push origin feature/amazing-feature`
-5. Open a Pull Request
+5. Open a Pull Request 📬

-Please read our [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.
+Please review our [Code of Conduct](CODE_OF_CONDUCT.md) before contributing.

 ## 📜 License